sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/Trigger_on_Save.md

 end
 ```

-To get an idea of what events are available, remove the "org.eclipse.ui.file.save" argument from the trigger assignment.
-This will cause the command to trigger for all execution listener events.
+{{% alert title="⚠️ Warning" color="primary" %}}To get an idea of what events are available, remove the "org.eclipse.ui.file.save" argument from the trigger assignment.
+This will cause the command to trigger for all execution listener events.{{% /alert %}}

 ## An Example